ARTbio/genomic-analysis-test/README.md

 Beyond your interpretations and conclusions, it is expected that any piece of your analysis is properly reported so that it can be repeated by a third party, to evaluate the strenght of interpretations and conclusions.

 You can use a branch of this repository, or a fork of this repository for your report.
 You are however free to use any method of your choice for your report.

+## Time limit

+You have a maximum amount of 3 working days (Monday, Tuesday, Wednesday, Thursday and Wednesday) to send you report by any available methode.
+Thus, for example, if you receveid the invitation on Saturday at 2 pm, you should send back your analysis not latter than Wednesday 2 pm.
+Whereas no reporting will we taken into account beyond this limit, partial report available before this limit will of course be carefully considered.